 Hosting can range from free to hundreds of dollars per month, depending on the level of service you need.
 I cover this in detail in Signing on with a Web Hosting Company.

 If you’ve purchased an SSL certificate or other extras from your hosting service, this is usually a recurring expense as well.

 WordPress is continually being updated with new features and security enhancements.
 This is great, but it means you need to apply the updates to access the new features and, more importantly, to keep your site secure.

 It’s not always a difficult process, depending on your level of technical knowledge, but it is essential that you do it carefully and correctly.
 I’ve had clients contact me after updating their own site because something went wrong.
 Restoring a broken site can be costly, especially if you factor in the cost of lost business due to your website being down.

-If you’re not 100% sure you have the time and expertise to manage your own updates, my Yearly Maintenance Package may be just what you need.
-For only $397.00 per year, I look after updates, backup, security, and even minor content updates.
+If you’re not 100% sure you have the time and expertise to manage your own updates, my Website Care Plans may be just what you need.
+For a set monthly or yearly fee, I look after updates, backup, security, and even minor content updates.

 Themes and Plugins

 Premium WordPress themes and plugins are a great way to give your site a professional look and added functionality, but in some cases, you need to renew your license each year in order to be eligible for continuing upgrades and support.
 Outdated themes and plugins present a security risk and may even stop working properly.